cloudspeech/houdini-talk/short-essay.md

 </micro-frontend>
 ```

-That snippet means: place a microfrontend of type dom-loaded here, to
+That snippet means: place a microfrontend of type dom-loaded here.

-be started once this part of the web page is visible and the big app bundle has
+The app will start and render under micro-dash-frontend once we are visible and
-loaded.
+the big app bundle has loaded.

 Notice how we did not have to define app-loading, but could reuse
 script-with-a-dash?